GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/fingerprinting-surface.md

-A fingerprinting surface is Something that can be used (probably in combination with other surfaces) to identify a particular user or device.
+A fingerprinting surface is something that can be used (probably in combination with other surfaces) to identify a particular user or device.

 For example, the `navigator.userAgent()` JavaScript method and the `User-Agent`